-- 1. Hold the sheath handle with forceps.
-Gently hold the electrode lead with AOS forceps below the white alignment mark, as shown below. - 2.
-Gently guide the electrode into the sheath tip, as shown below. - 3.
-Slowly retract the electrode until it is completely inside the sheath and cannot be retracted further.
+- 1. Hold the sheath handle with forceps and gently hold the electrode lead with AOS Forceps below the white alignment mark, as shown below. - 2.
+Guide the proximal electrode gently into the tip of the sheath. - 3.
+When the electrode base is in the tip of the sheath, slowly retract the electrode array until resistance is encountered (ready for insertion into the cochlea).

-Figure 19: Guiding the electrode into the sheath and retracting the electrode array
+Figure 19: Guiding the electrode into sheath and retracting the electrode array